confidoinstitute/confido1/ARCHITECTURE.md

 There are two directions to which the data communicates between the clients and the server.
 These directions are asymmetric.

-In most cases, the communication is done via JSON messages.
-In some cases the amount of data transferred may be very high and CBOR is used instead.

 ### Receiving data from the server

 There are in general two types of data that the client may request: one-shot